Alinaveedbutt/Trial-Chamber/README.md

-All the updates with the Trial Chamber are dealt over here
+All the updates/changes that are made to the Trial Chamber are dealt over here ....